tlswg/external-psk-design-team/draft-ietf-tls-external-psk-guidance.md

 offline if the attacker captures a single handshake using the PSK, but those attacks will not lead to compromise of the traffic keys for that connection because those also depend on the Diffie-Hellman (DH) exchange.
-Low entropy keys are only secure against active attack if a PAKE is used with TLS.
+Low entropy keys are only secure against active attack if a password-authenticated key exchange (PAKE) is used with TLS.
 The Crypto Forum Research Group (CFRG) is currently working on specifying recommended PAKEs (see {{I-D.irtf-cfrg-cpace}} and {{I-D.irtf-cfrg-opaque}}, for the symmetric and asymmetric cases, respectively).

-# Privacy Considerations {#endpoint-privacy}

-PSK privacy properties are orthogonal to security properties described in {{sec-properties}}.
-TLS does little to keep PSK identity information private.
-For example, an adversary learns information about the external PSK or its identifier by virtue of it appearing in cleartext in a ClientHello.
-As a result, a passive adversary can link two or more connections together that use the same external PSK on the wire.
-Depending on the PSK identity, a passive attacker may also be able to identify the device, person, or enterprise running the TLS client or TLS server.
-An active attacker can also use the PSK identity to suppress handshakes or application data from a specific device by blocking, delaying, or rate-limiting traffic.
-Techniques for mitigating these risks require further analysis and are out of scope for this document.

-In addition to linkability in the network, external PSKs are intrinsically linkable by PSK receivers.
-Specifically, servers can link successive connections that use the same external PSK together.
-Preventing this type of linkability is out of scope.

 # External PSK Use Cases and Provisioning Processes {#use-cases}